Amazon EBS Encryption

-Amazon EBS encryption uses AWS Key Management Service (AWS KMS) customer master keys (CMK) when creating encrypted volumes and any snapshots created from your encrypted volumes.
+Amazon EBS encryption uses AWS Key Management Service (AWS KMS) customer master keys (CMK) when creating encrypted volumes and any snapshots created from them.
 The first time you create an encrypted volume in a region, a default CMK is created for you automatically.
 This key is used for Amazon EBS encryption unless you select a CMK that you created separately using AWS KMS.
-Creating your own CMK gives you more flexibility, including the ability to create, rotate, disable, define access controls, and audit the encryption keys used to protect your data.
+Creating your own CMK gives you more flexibility, including the ability to create, rotate, and disable keys to define access controls, and to audit the encryption keys used to protect your data.
 For more information, see the AWS Key Management Service Developer Guide.

 This feature is supported with all EBS volume types (General Purpose SSD [

 standard]), and you can expect the

 same IOPS performance on encrypted volumes as you would with unencrypted volumes, with a

 minimal effect on latency.
 You can access encrypted volumes the same way that you access